-Gameplay, which is in real-time, involves going to various places on the map to find clues.
+The real-time gameplay involves going to various places on the map to find clues.
 You need three items to be able to return each dinosaur: its name, place, and period.
-The game contains an excellent on-line dinosaur database called "Dino Filer," with information on dozens of dinosaurs.
+The game contains an excellent on-line dinosaur database called "Dino Filer", with information on dozens of dinosaurs.
 The Dino Filer can also be used separately, from the game's main menu, in case you want to read up on some obscure species.
 As in real life, your two main concerns are food and cash.
-You need to eat 3 meals a day, every day, so you must plan your trip carefully lest you lose more time from hunger.
-This requirement, although perhaps realistic, detracts from the game proper as it has nothing to do with gameplay.
-You will also need money to buy most items in the game (many of which are needed for clues), as well as to pay bus or taxi fare in case you are running short on time.
-You can earn cash by correctly answering dinosaur trivia questions at the DINO COLUMN newspaper, or take part-time job or collect cash bonus (these two are random).
-When you know the answer, you will use the Time Transporter to take the dinosaur home and watch it appear in all the CGA glory.
+You need to eat three meals a day, every day, so you must plan your trip carefully lest you lose more time to hunger (much like Jones in the Fast Lane).
+This requirement, although perhaps realistic, detracts from the game proper as it has nothing to do with the rest of it.
+You will also need money to buy most items in the game (many of which are required), as well as to pay bus or taxi fares in case you are running short on time.
+You can earn cash by correctly answering dinosaur trivia questions at the DINO COLUMN newspaper, or take a part-time job or collect cash bonuses (these two are random).
+When you've answered correctly, you will use the Time Transporter to take the dinosaur home and watch it appear in all the CGA glory.

 Reviewed by: Underdogs